-Without having to rush off to the gym in the morning, you’ll have lots of time to relax, make a cup of coffee, and enjoy your morning routine.
+Without having to rush off to the gym in the morning, you’ll have lots of time to relax, make a cup of coffee, cook yourself a solid breakfast and enjoy your morning routine.
+No more frantically rushing out the door, no more gym showers.
 A slow, easy morning can go a long way toward having a good day.

 Going to the gym in the evening lets you use up all your excess energy from the day, so you’re sure to have a deep, restful night of sleep.
 Plus, you’ll have an awesome feeling of accomplishment, you’ll be drifting into dreamland with positive vibes.